arithman34/dataScienceProjects/README.md

 ## Tableau Visualizations

-The `Tableau` folder contains resource files related to Tableau visualizations I have created.
+The `Tableau` folder contains resource files related to Tableau visualisations I have created.
 You can find Tableau workbooks that showcase my ability to transform raw data into interactive and informative visualisations at my Tableau public page.
-Please refer to the README files in each directory for specific details about the visualizations and the data they represent.
+Please refer to the README files in each directory for specific details about the visualisations and the data they represent.

 ## Large-Scale Data Science Projects